sammcdade56/OTGCSRBOT/README.md

 get notified when someone adds an action to my prospect

+This can't be done until sky api has webhooks

+* set up a new connector

 ## how to debug locally

-Run ./ngrok http 3333 -host-header=localhost:3333
+1. Run ./ngrok http 3333 -host-header=localhost:3333
-Replace the ngrok url in the teams config
+1. Replace the ngrok url in the teams config
+1. Update the ngrok url in the connector config
-"Install" to the team
+1. "Install" to the team
-Fix the oauth token
+1. Fix the oauth token
-Start debugging
+1. Start debugging
+1. Have to restart Teams if you restart the service to get link preview to work

 ## how to upload the app